dylanhayes/dylanhayes.github.io/_posts/2020-04-07-Setup-Yubikey-with-Azure-AD.md

 ![Azure Portal](../../images/2020-04-07/mfa_az_portal.PNG)

 In security click on 'Authentication Methods'.
 You will be reminded that you don't have AAD Premium at this point.
-If you don't already, start a trial of Aure Active Directory Premium 1.
+If you don't already, start a trial of Azure Active Directory Premium 1.

 Now click on Authentication Methods.
 You should see a list of authentication methods, and the number of users enrolled in them.